Pumpkin Sugar Cookies

 Instructions

-• In a large mixing bowl combine the butter, oil, pumpkin, sugars, and vanilla.
+• In a large mixing bowl, combine the butter, oil, pumpkin, sugars, and vanilla.
 Beat until smooth.
-Add the egg and yolk, mix just until combined.
+Add the egg and yolk, then mix until combined.

-• In a separate large mixing bowl whisk together the flour, baking soda, cream of tartar, salt, pumpkin pie spice, and cinnamon.
-Gradually mix the dry ingredients into wet ingredients, mix just until combined.
-Cover bowl with plastic wrap and chill in the refrigerator for 1 hour.
+• In a separate large mixing bowl, whisk together the flour, baking soda, cream of tartar, salt, pumpkin pie spice, and cinnamon.
+Gradually mix the dry ingredients into the wet ingredients until combined.
+Cover the bowl with plastic wrap and chill in the refrigerator for 1 hour.

-• Preheat oven to 350 degrees.
+• Preheat the oven to 350 degrees Fahrenheit (180 degrees Celsius).
 Line a baking sheet with parchment paper or a baking mat; set aside.

 • Scoop and roll the dough into 3.5-inch balls (a #20 scoop is perfect).
-Place on the prepared baking sheet.
-Flatten the dough with a bottom of a glass, jar or measuring cup to ½-inch in thickness.
+Place them on the prepared baking sheet.
+Flatten the dough with the bottom of a glass, jar, or measuring cup to ½-inch thickness.

-• Place in the oven and bake for 10-14 minutes.
-The edges should be firm and the middles should be set.
+• Place the cookies in the oven and bake for 10–14 minutes.
+The edges should be firm, and the middles should be set.
 Remove from the oven and allow to cool for 5 minutes before transferring to a wire rack to cool completely.

-• Meanwhile, to prepare the cream cheese frosting, using the paddle attachment cream the butter, vanilla and salt for 2 minutes or until light and fluffy.
-With mixing speed on low gradually add the powdered sugar, beat until it forms a thick paste.
-Add cream cheese and a splash of milk, mix on the lowest speed possible for 1½ minutes, then STOP!
+• Meanwhile, to prepare the cream cheese frosting, using the paddle attachment, cream the butter, vanilla, and salt for 2 minutes or until light and fluffy.
+With the mixing speed on low, gradually add the powdered sugar and beat until it forms a thick paste.
+Add the cream cheese and a splash of milk, then mix on the lowest speed possible for 1½ minutes, then STOP!

-• Frost cookies and enjoy immediately, dust tops with cinnamon, if desired.
+• Frost the cookies and enjoy immediately.
+Dust the tops with cinnamon, if desired.
 Store leftovers in the refrigerator and serve cold or at room temperature.

 NOTES

-• You can use a standard size cookie scoop too, just adjust the baking time accordingly (about 8-11 minutes).
+• You can use a standard-sized cookie scoop; just adjust the baking time to about 8–11 minutes.

 Nutrition